 General Term: “Casino”

-1: List of casinos that use a certain software.
+1: List of casinos that use certain software.

 2: Site dedicated to specific game strategy Blackjack or Slots Strategy website only.

-3: Site dedicated to one form of game, like European Roulette, or Interactive Slots.
+3: Site dedicated to one form of a game, like European Roulette, or Interactive Slots.

 4: Site dedicated to one specific progressive jackpot.